c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ### Protecting Exampli’s Critical Applications

-Let’s take a few minutes to take a deeper look at the Bank of Anthos application that runs on the GKE cluster we were looking at earlier.

-The Exampli Corp team needs to take the security of the banking application just as seriously as Bank of Anthos takes the physical security of their banks.
-Just like physical currency, data must be secured and unauthorized access prevented when possible.
-In the Cloud, this means ensuring you have visibility on all of your assets, actively investigating suspicious activity, and protecting your environment from attacks.
-Additionally, The Exampli security team needs to ensure they follow all best practices and security frameworks that govern their industry.

-In this section, you will explore some use cases for protecting your applications during runtime.

 #### Maintaining Visibility

 The first step to protecting applications is to gain and maintain comprehensive visibility of your applications and all their associated resources.
 If Exampli Corp does not have oversight of their cloud environment it is impossible for them to stop emerging threats, respond to incidents, or reduce vulnerabilities.
 In a modern multi-cloud and hybrid world, applications are broken into different environments across the clouds like VMs, containers, serverless compute architecture types.
 Maintaining visibility is essential to protecting applications at runtime.

-Lets help Exampli Corp get a clear picture of the Bank of Anthos application by using Prisma Cloud’s Radar feature.
+Let's help Exampli Corp get a clear picture of the application that was running on the vulnerable GKE cluster we were looking at in the previous section.
+To do so let's take a look at the microservices running the Bank of Anthos application by using Prisma Cloud’s Radar feature.

 1. The Radar feature lets you gain a bird’s eye view to monitor and understand your cloud environment.
 It helps you to visualize the connectivity between microservices and search for vulnerabilities.
 Navigate to **Compute -> Radar -> Containers** and select the cluster **bank-of-anthos**.